Beyond Fixed Topologies: Unregistered Training and Comprehensive Evaluation Metrics for 3D Talking Heads: Motion Synthesis with Space-time Features

 \subsection{Protocols and Notation}

 ScanTalk was designed with the goal of animating meshes in arbitrary topologies.
 In our first proposal~\cite{nocentini2024scantalk3dtalkingheads}, any mesh, seen or unseen during training, could be animated at inference time.
 Yet, during training, meshes within each training sequence had a fixed and consistent mesh structure (registered setting): the sequences are said to be homogeneous.
 This allowed us to rely on losses that fully exploit the known vertex-wise correspondence.
 In the new, unregistered setting, this constraint is dropped.
-Below we formalize the two protocols.

 \paragraph{Registered Setting} Let $L = \{(M_i^{gt}, m_i^{n}, A_i)\}_{i=0}^{N-1}$ represent the training set comprising $N$ samples, where $A_i$ is an audio file containing a spoken sentence, $M_i^{gt} = (m_i^0, \dots, m_i^{T_i-1}) \in \mathbb{R}^{T_i \times V_i \times 3}$ denotes a sequence of 3D faces (\textit{sharing the same mesh topology}) of length $T_i$, synchronized with the spoken sentence in $A_i$, and $m_i^{n} \in \mathbb{R}^{V_i \times 3}$ is a 3D neutral face.
 Here, $V_i$ is the number of vertices in the $i$-th 3D face sequence, and must remain consistent across each mesh in that sequence, along with vertex connectivity, defining the surface mesh topology.
 Note that in this setting, two different sequences $M_i^{gt}, M_j^{gt}$ might have different mesh topologies, \textit{i.e.}, $V_i \ne V_j$.
 This allowed us to train ScanTalk on multiple dataset despite different mesh structures.
 Our objective is then to learn a function that maps an audio input $A_i$ and a neutral 3D face $m_i^{n}$ to the ground-truth sequence $M_i^{gt}$: